Sweet and Savory Party Mix

 Erin’s Easy Entertaining Tips

-Whether you’re watching a movie with your friends (and your entire brood) or hosting friends to watch a sporting event (hello, college football or March Madness), this snack mix is a top-tier and EASY choice for sharing.
+This Popcorn Snack Mix would be an excellent addition to any special occasions.
+Whether you’re watching a movie with your friends (and your brood) or hosting friends to watch a sporting event (hello, college football or March Madness), this snack mix is a top-tier and EASY choice for sharing.

 Here are some things to do if you want to share it:

-• Double the recipe.
-If you’re serving this to a large group and think it’ll get gobbled up quickly, this recipe is very easy to double.
-Just keep one of the batches in the kitchen and bring it out if and when you run out of the first.
+- Double the recipe.
+If you’re serving this to a large crowd, it is very easy to double.
+Keep a batch in the kitchen and bring it out if and when you run out of the first.

 Frequently Asked Questions

 I chose not to use rice cereal since we had popcorn as a base.
-That said, if you want to throw it into the bowl in lieu of pretzels, you absolutely can!
+That said, if you want to throw it into the bowl in lieu of pretzels, you can!

 If you’re looking for your snack mix to involve Chex, let me recommend Chex Mix Puppy Chow, Christmas Chex Mix and Valentine’s Day White Chocolate Chex Mix!

-It’s really quite simple, but what it comes down to is having the right ingredients.
-I purchased popcorn, mini twist pretzels, dark chocolate pretzels, trail mix, dark chocolate almonds and dried cherries as the ingredients for mine at Sprouts.
+It’s quite simple.
+What it comes down to is having the right ingredients.
+I purchased popcorn, mini twist pretzels, dark chocolate pretzels, trail mix, dark chocolate almonds and dried cherries.
+Once you have ingredients that suit your taste, throw them together for the ultimate snack mix.

 Quick tips and tricks to the best Party Mix recipe

-• Customize it to your taste.
+- Customize it to your taste.
 The beauty in this sweet and salty snack mix is that it’s easy to customize.
 Add milk or semisweet chocolate in place of the dark chocolate if that’s your favorite.
 Use a different trail mix.
 Swap out the dried cherries for another dried fruit you’re into.

-• How to store: Keep in an airtight food storage container for up to a week!
+- How to store: Keep in an airtight food storage container for up to a week!

 What are some other popcorn or snack recipes I can try, too?